 - mesh The base mesh for this region. - name An optional name to help with debugging. - dimensions An optional 3-tuple, with the values representing width, length, height respectively.
-The mesh will be scaled such that the bounding box for the mesh has these dimensions. - position An optional position, which determines where the center of the region will be. - rotation An optional Orientation object which determines the rotation of the object in space. - orientation An optional vector field describing the preferred orientation at every point in the region. - tolerance Tolerance for internal computations. - centerMesh Whether or not to center the mesh after copying and before transformations. - onDirection The direction to use if an object being placed on this region doesn't specify one. - engine Which engine to use for mesh operations.
-Either "blender" or "scad".
+The mesh will be scaled such that the bounding box for the mesh has these dimensions. - position An optional position, which determines where the center of the region will be. - rotation An optional Orientation object which determines the rotation of the object in space. - orientation An optional vector field describing the preferred orientation at every point in the region. - tolerance Tolerance for internal computations. - centerMesh Whether or not to center the mesh after copying and before transformations. - onDirection The direction to use if an object being placed on this region doesn't specify one.

-Return a region equivalent to this one, except as a MeshSurfaceRegion classmethod fromFile(path, filetype=None, compressed=None, binary=False, kwargs)
+Return a region equivalent to this one, except as a MeshSurfaceRegion